ashwin-pc/OpenSearch_Changelog_Workflow/README.md

 #### Add a Github Worflow File to Invoke OpenSearch Changelog Workflow

-Under each `./github/workflow` directory create a file called `opensearch_changelog_workflow.yml` and add the following code below:
+Under each `./github/workflow` directory of your OpenSearch repo, create a file called `opensearch_changelog_workflow.yml` and add the following code below:

 ```yaml
 name: OpenSearch Changelog Workflow